zheda-mai/zheda-mai.github.io/_pages/about.md

 <span style="color:green">**I am actively looking for a research internship!
 If you are aware of any opportunities or have any recommendations, I would greatly appreciate your insights and referrals.
 Please feel free to reach out!**</span>

 # News
+- <span style="color:#e67300">June 2025 — New preprint about **Atomic Visual Ability** in **Vision Foundation Models**</span>

+	[AVA-Bench: Atomic Visual Ability Benchmark for Vision Foundation Models](https://arxiv.org/abs/2506.09082).
+We introduce AVA-BENCH, the first benchmark that explicitly disentangles 14 Atomic Visual Abilities (AVAs)—foundational skills like localization, depth estimation, and spatial understanding that collectively support complex visual reasoning tasks.
+By decoupling AVAs and matching training and test distributions within each, AVA-BENCH pinpoints exactly where a VFM excels or falters.

 - <span style="color:#e67300">May 2025 — Research intern at **Amazon Lab126** </span>

 	I will join Amazon Lab126 as a research intern working on multimodal models.